 Stock-Based Compensation-Stock-based compensation cost is measured at the grant date based on the estimated fair value of the award and is recognized as expense over the employee's requisite service period for all stock-based awards granted or modified.
 Certain restricted awards vest based on the achievement of pre-established performance criteria.
 The fair value of performance-based awards is estimated at the date of grant based upon the probability that the specified performance criteria will be met, adjusted for estimated forfeitures.
-Each quarter the Company updates the assessment of the probability that the specified performance-based awards if necessary.
+Each quarter the Company updates the assessment of the probability that the specified performance criteria will be achieved and adjusts the estimate of the fair value of the performance-based awards if necessary.
 The Company amortizes the fair value of performance-based awards over the requisite service period for each separately vesting tranche of the award.
-See Note 7 to the Consolidated Financial Statements.
+See note 7 to the consolidated financial statements.

-Impairment, Restructuring and Other Charges-The Company consolidates processes and facilities of its subsidiaries to better align with demand by its customers and thereby improve its operational efficiencies.
-The associated charges, and other non-recurring charges and impairment of assets, are recognized as impairment, restructuring and other charges in the Consolidated Financial Statements.
-See Note 5 for additional information about these charges.
+Impairment, Restructuring and Other Charges-The Company accounts for certain charges related to restructuring activities, litigation, acquisition-related costs and other non-routine charges as Impairment, restructuring and other charges in the consolidated financial statements.
+See note 5 for additional information about these restructuring charges.

 Credit Risk and Concentration-Financial instruments that are potentially subject to concentrations of credit risk consist primarily of cash, cash equivalents, marketable securities and accounts receivable.
 The Company restricts investments in cash equivalents to financial institutions with high credit standing.
 Credit risk on accounts receivable is minimized as a result of the large and diverse nature of the Company's worldwide customer base.
-As of June 30, 2014, one customer accounted for 13% of accounts receivable; while no customer accounted for greater than 10% of accounts receivable as of June 30, 2015.
-One customer accounted for 14% and 12% of revenues for the fiscal years ended June 30, 2014 and 2015, respectively.
-There were no customers accounting for more than 10% of revenues during fiscal 2013.
+As of June 30, 2015 and 2016, no customer accounted for greater than 10% of accounts receivable.
+SAT accounted for 12% and 14% of revenues for the fiscal years ended June 30, 2015 and 2016, respectively.
 The Company performs ongoing credit evaluations of its customers' financial condition and maintains allowances for potential credit losses.

-The Company has a single-source vendor to supply an integral component in its cargo product lines in the Security division.
-The Company also relies primarily on a vendor that provides key components to the Optoelectronics and Manufacturing division.
+The Company relies primarily on a vendor that provides key components to the Optoelectronics and Manufacturing division.
 While management believes that relying on key vendors improves the efficiency and reliability of business operations, relying on any one vendor for a significant aspect of business can have a significant negative impact on revenue and profitability if that vendor fails to perform at acceptable service levels for any reason, including financial difficulties of the vendor.

 Foreign Currency Translation-The Company transacts business in various foreign currencies.
 In countries where the functional currency of the underlying operations has been determined to be the local country's currency, revenues and expenses of operations outside the United States are translated into United States dollars using average exchange rates while assets and liabilities of operations outside the United States are translated into United States dollars using period-end exchange rates.
 The effects of foreign currency translation adjustments are included in stockholders' equity as a component of accumulated other comprehensive income in the accompanying consolidated balance sheets.
-Transaction gains and losses, which were included in the Company's consolidated statement of operations, amounted to a gain (loss) of approximately \$1.8 million, \$(1.8) million and \$2.1 million for the fiscal years ended June 30, 2013, 2014 and 2015, respectively.
+Transaction gains and losses, which were included in the Company's consolidated statement of operations, amounted to a gain (loss) of approximately \$(1.8) million, \$2.1 million and \$(0.8) million for the fiscal years ended June 30, 2014, 2015 and 2016, respectively.